bitovi/academy/src/react/2-intro-to-jsx.md

 @codepen react

-React splits apart the steps where you "define" the HTML from the part where you "render" it, because it affords you a couple niceties.
-It will "re-render" components when the data going into them changes.
-We will discuss more about all this in the next section.
+React splits apart the steps where you "define" the HTML from the part where you "render" it, and will "re-render" components when the data going into them changes.
+We'll discuss some of the benefits that offers us in the section below.

 ## JSX